Jennifer A. Kodrik, PsyD

-I offer secure telehealth across Michigan and PSYPACT-participating states.
+I offer secure telehealth across Michigan and in 43 PSYPACT-participating states.

 Authority to Practice Interjurisdictional Telepsychology (APIT) under PSYPACT*